Youri Tielemans: Leicester City

 On 31 January 2019, Tielemans joined Premier League club Leicester City on loan until the end of the season, with Adrien Silva going the other way in a swap deal.
 On 9 March, Tielemans scored his first goal for the club in a 3–1 win over Fulham.
 Tielemans completed a permanent move to Leicester City on 8 July 2019, on a four-year deal for an estimated fee of £32 million.
 He scored in a 3–1 home win over Bournemouth on 31 August, but courted controversy with a high challenge on Callum Wilson that escaped punishment even after consultation with the video assistant referee; referees' chief Mike Riley ruled that this was an incorrect decision and Tielemans should have been sent off.

 On 15 May 2021, Tielemans scored the only goal of the 2021 FA Cup Final with a long-range strike against Chelsea in the 63rd minute, sealing Leicester's first ever FA Cup title.
-He was named the man of the match and later won Leicester's Supporters’ Player of the Year and the Players’ Player of the Year awards.
+He was named the man of the match and later won Leicester's Supporters' Player of the Year and the Players' Player of the Year awards.

-In 2022 Tielemans was linked with a transfer to Arsenal, and there was speculation over whether he would sign a new contract.
+In 2022, Tielemans was linked with a transfer to Arsenal, and there was speculation over whether he would sign a new contract.
 In June 2023, after Leicester's relegation from the Premier League, Tielemans announced he would be leaving the club.

 Aston Villa

 On 10 June 2023, Premier League club Aston Villa announced that they had reached an agreement to sign 26-year-old Tielemans on a free transfer, upon the expiry of his Leicester City contract on 1 July.
 He made his debut on 12 August in the season opener, a 5–1 loss at Newcastle United, in which he replaced the injured Leon Bailey at half time.

-On 26 October 2023, Tielemans scored his first goal for Aston Villa in a 4–1 away UEFA Europa Conference League victory over AZ Alkmaar.
+On 26 October 2023, Tielemans scored his first goal for Aston Villa in a 4–1 away UEFA Europa Conference League victory over AZ.

-At the end of season awards for the 2024–25 season, Tielemans was voted both Supporters' and Players' Player of the Season for Aston Villa that season.
+At the end-of-season awards for the 2024–25 campaign, Tielemans was voted both Supporters' and Players' Player of the Season for Aston Villa.
+On 20 May 2026, he opened the scoring in a 3–0 victory over SC Freiburg in the Europa League final, helping his club win their first title in the competition.

+Manchester United

+On 14 July 2026, fellow Premier League club Manchester United signed Tielemans to a five-year contract after activating his £35 million release clause.